 - Be personally responsible for your projects and contractual obligations and respect other designer's contractual obligations, including confidentiality

 - Don't damage another designer's reputation or business

 - you don't plagiarize

 - you don't endorse another designer that you know is not qualified

 - you don't engage in any other conflicts of interest

-You take the equivalent of .6 Continuing Education Units or 6 1-hour CEUs every 2 years, as tracked in IDCEC.
+- Take the equivalent of .6 Continuing Education Units or six 1-hour CEUs every two years, as tracked in IDCEC.

 You can easily meet these continuing education requirements by maintaining your state's licensing or certification CEU requirements, your professional association requirements, or taking a class or two to keep your skills and knowledge up to speed.